Troubleshoot Your Objective-C WebSocket Client

-This topic contains descriptions of common errors that might occur when using the Objective-C client library and provides steps on how to prevent these errors.
+This topic contains descriptions of common errors that might occur when using the Objective-C WebSocket Client API and provides steps on how to prevent these errors.

 Before You Begin

-This procedure is part of Checklist: Build Objective-C (iOS) JMS Clients Using Kaazing Gateway, that includes the following steps:
+This procedure is part of Checklist: Build Objective-C (iOS) Clients Using Kaazing Gateway:

 - Secure Your Objective-C Client